krzyzanowskim/STTextView/README.md

 - FB9713415: NSTextView drawInsertionPoint(in:color:turnedOn) is never called
 - FB9971054: NSLayoutManager.enumerateCaretOffsetsInLineFragment ignores starting location
 - FB9971054: NSTextView assert on selection when setup with TextKit2
+- (pending): Incorrect text segment frame reported when first character attribute font size is bigger then the rest

 ...
 I'm aware that the list of issues is not complete.